Leasing a new car instead of buying one makes a lot of sense — until you check under the metaphorical hood.

-Here are some of the common, and costly, mistakes that consumers make again and again, according to new car dealers who spoke to MoneyTalksNews:
+Here are some of the common, and costly, mistakes consumers make again and again, according to new-car dealers who spoke anonymously to Money Talks News:

 Yes, you can sometimes roll the money you owe from your past car loan into your car lease payments.
-That’s often a costly mistake for many reasons including higher monthly payments on your lease.
+But that’s often a costly mistake for many reasons, including higher monthly payments on your lease.

-What’s your experience leasing a car?
+What’s your experience with leasing a car?
 Share with us in comments below or on our Facebook page.

 How to find cheaper car insurance in minutes

 Getting a better deal on car insurance doesn't have to be hard.
 You can have The Zebra, an insurance comparison site compare quotes in just a few minutes and find you the best rates.
 Consumers save an average of $368 per year, according to the site, so if you're ready to secure your new rate, get started now.